 - Wine imports into China have been traditionally dominated by France, which recorded a 46 percent share in 2010, followed by Australia which has backed its Jacobs Creek brand in China with strong advertising.
 New Zealand's share was 1.4 percent in 2010; a figure which is growing strongly with an interest in white wines such as Sauvignon Blanc by young Chinese consumers.
 The major foreign-owned supermarkets sell largely imported wines while 70 - 80 per cent of wine sales occur in the Hotels, Restaurants and Institutions channel.

 Market entry and development

 Market entry strategies

-- As China is a very fragmented market with regional differences, thorough market research is recommended when entering the market.
-New Zealand exporters need to consider region, age group and eating preferences in the various areas.
+- As China is a very fragmented market with regional differences, thorough market research is recommended when considering exporting.
+New Zealand exporters need to consider region, age group and food preferences/palettes in the various areas.

 - Exhibitions can be a cost effective way of gaining an understanding of the market and with very little brand recognition of New Zealand in China, collaborative marketing may create a better impact.